Snehan2k2/Image-Mines/README.md

 ![Overview](pipeline.png)

 ## Getting Started
-Follow the instructions below to setup the code on your local system<br>
+You can follow the instructions below to setup the code on your local system<br>

 1. Clone this repository
 ```bash